• About

 We invite and encourage 5th graders and parent(s), to join us for the Celebration of Communion which builds on prior learning and takes children deeper into the meaning of The Lord’s Supper.

-Parents of 1st graders reflect on communion
+Parents reflect on communion

 By Alisson Rasmussen and Stacey Hohn